hankelvin/complex_question_decomposition/README.md

 # Generating complex questions decompositions in the face of distribution shifts

-### 0. preliminaries
+This repository holds the data, code and models in the NAACL 2025 paper, _"Generating complex questions decompositions in the face of distribution shifts"_.

+## Preliminaries
 Install requirements:

--- for LLM inference, finetuning
+-- conda environment for LLM inference, finetuning
 ```
 conda create --name=decompqg python=3.10 -y
 conda activate decompqg